Satya-s89/Ecommerce-Follow-Along/README.md

 - Learn how to fetch this data on the frontend.
 - Dynamically display product information using the Product Card component created earlier.

----

-## Steps to Achieve Milestone 12 🛠️

 ### Backend:
 1. Write an endpoint that queries MongoDB for products associated with the user's email.
 2. Return the filtered data to the frontend.